SpeedoMacMuffin/ToDo-List/README.md

 - adding a new task
 - marking tasks as done/checked
 - deleting tasks
+- drag & drop tasks
+- input field only accepts characters. no empty spaces
+- edit-function, accept/decline edits

 ## Bonus-Functionalities(in development):

-- editing existing task
 - dark-mode toggle

 ---

 ## Libaries and Images

 - the following two Icons are comming from font-awesome.com: the Close-Icon and the Edit-Icon